 We’ve been talking about going on a road trip with our car for weeks now but haven’t really gotten to it.
-There were many ideas on where we could go or which place we wanted to visit first with our new-ish car, but this weekend, we finally got on a Cebu to Dumaguete Road with the family.
+There were many ideas on where we could go or which place we wanted to visit first with our new-ish car, but this weekend, we finally got on a Cebu to Dumaguete road trip with the family.

 This isn’t the first time we visited this rather small city in Negros Oriental, but this will be the first with only the three of us in our car.
 Ivan and I used to come here a lot with our motorcycle (reminiscing about that epic motorcycle trip we had from Cebu to Baguio) but story’s different now because we have a not-so-little kid.